 Women's Football Clinic A Success, Raises Money For Children's Miracle Network

-EAST LANSING, Mich. - The 2010 Spartan Football Women's Clinic was held Saturday, April 17 at the Duffy Daugherty Football Building, with net proceeds going to the Children's Miracle Network at Sparrow Regional Children's Center.
+EAST LANSING, Mich. - The fifth annual Spartan Football Women's Clinic was held Saturday, April 13 at the Duffy Daugherty Football Building, with net proceeds going to the Children's Miracle Network at Sparrow Regional Children's Center.

-Hosted by head coach Mark Dantonio and his wife Becky, the Spartan Football Women's Clinic included a tour of the 25,000-square-foot Skandalaris Football Center, strategy sessions covering all three phases of the game (offense, defense and special teams), a presentation in the training room and an equipment demonstration.
+Hosted by head coach Mark Dantonio and his wife Becky, the Spartan Football Women's Clinic included a tour of the 25,000-square-foot Skandalaris Football Center and strategy sessions covering all three phases of the game (offense, defense and special teams).
 In addition, the women participated in a practice session for an inside look at position drills and instruction.
-The clinic, which had 220 participants, concluded with a panel discussion and Q&A session, featuring the entire football coaching staff and their wives.
+The sold-out clinic, which had 200 participants, also featured a panel discussion and Q&A session that included the entire football coaching staff and their wives.

 at the official